 ISO/IEC 24772-1:20xx subclause 4.2 documents the process of creating software that is safe, secure and trusted within the context of the system in which it is fielded.
 As this document shows, vulnerabilities exist in the Python programming environment, and organizations are responsible for understanding and addressing the programming language issues that arise in the context of the real-world environment in which the program will be fielded.

-Organizations following this document, meet the requirements of clause 4.2 of ISO/IEC 24772-1, repeated here for the convenience of the reader:
+Organizations following this document, meet the requirements of subclause 4.2 of ISO/IEC 24772-1, repeated here for the convenience of the reader:

-Identify and analyze weaknesses in the product or system, including systems, subsystems, modules, and individual components;
+Identify and analyze weaknesses in the product or system, including systems, subsystems, modules, and individual components.

-Identify and analyze sources of programming errors;
+Identify and analyze sources of programming errors.

-Determine acceptable programming paradigms and practices to avoid vulnerabilities using guidance drawn from clauses 5.3 and 6 in this document;
+Determine acceptable programming paradigms and practices to avoid vulnerabilities using guidance drawn from clauses 5.3 and 6 in this document.

-Determine avoidance and mitigation mechanisms using clause 6 of this document as well as other technical documentation;
+Determine avoidance and mitigation mechanisms using clause 6 of this document as well as other technical documentation.

-Map the identified acceptable programming practices into coding standards;
+Map the identified acceptable programming practices into coding standards.

-Select and deploy tooling and processes to enforce coding rules or practices;
+Select and deploy tooling and processes to enforce coding rules or practices.

-Implement controls (in keeping with the requirements of the safety, security and general requirements of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.
+Implement controls (in keeping with the requirements of the safety, security, and general requirements of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.

 Tool vendors follow this document by providing tools that diagnose the vulnerabilities described in this document.
 Tool vendors also document to their users those vulnerabilities that cannot be diagnosed by the tool.

-Programmers and software designers follow to this document by following the architectural and coding guidelines of their organization, and by choosing appropriate mitigation techniques when a vulnerability is not avoidable.
+Programmers and software designers follow this document by following the architectural and coding guidelines of their organization, and by choosing appropriate mitigation techniques when a vulnerability is not avoidable.

 5 General language concepts and primary avoidance mechanisms